EasonJia9598/DeepBreath/README.md

 Final version

-I think the /css folder is the same one in /application/css /webM is for welcome page,
+I think the /css folder is the same one in /application/css /webM which is for welcome page,

 change deep breath card to